 Professional development efforts are generally focused upon current interests and needs of Extension professionals.
 Water conservation, heat stress management, soil health, production strategies, and farm marketing strategies are areas of concern in both plant and animal systems.
 Cooperative Extension and NRCS have primary responsibility to help clientele learn agricultural sustainability in arid lands.

-Ten travel scholarships assisting nine Extension professionals defrayed travel costs to a wide variety of sustainable agriculture related meetings during 2018.
+Six travel scholarships assisting Extension professionals defray travel costs to a wide variety of sustainable agriculture related meetings during 2018.
 Those professionals attending sustainable agriculture meetings reported that participation in these events helped them better understand sustainable agriculture techniques and gave them an increased ability to communicate with clientele.